RobertArtigas/DEVUNA__IDE__/README.md

 You will need the Capesoft **StringTheory**, **WinEvent** and **xFiles** templates, since they are part of the KSS search utility.

-It has been **reported** that some icetips templates might be needed for KSS at this time. [looking into this ???]
+It has been **reported** that some icetips templates might be needed for KSS at this time.
+[Looking into this ???]

 I personally own the icetips, capesoft, superstuff, and other vendor templates.
 So this was not a missing set of items for myself and the additional individuals that tested.
 The positble requirements reported missing are now documented.
-The specifics templates are not, but if you do not have them, they can can be removedby the IDE and you will have to deal with the funtionality that **might be missing.** <br>
+The specifics templates are not, but if you do not have them, they can can be removed by the IDE and you will have to deal with the funtionality that **might be missing.** <br>

 **Your mileage may vary depending on the verdor's templates you use.**